|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The word "pesto" in Italian means "pounded," so conceivably anything that is pounded can be considered a pesto.
 A pesto, in the traditional culinary sense, refers to an uncooked sauce made with fresh basil, garlic, pine nuts, Parmesan cheese, and olive oil.

 Since this is an uncooked sauce, use good-quality extra-virgin olive oil.
 Extra-virgin oils are smoother and lighter and won't compete with the other ingredients so their flavors will shine through.
 This pesto sauce recipe gets a little shake-up by substituting sunflower seeds for the pine nuts (which tend to be expensive) and adding butter with the olive oil.

 Once made, it is tossed with hot pasta for a quick, vegetarian meal or side dish.
 This sauce can be made ahead and refrigerated, covered, for up to two weeks.
-You can also freeze pesto for up to 6 months.
+You can also freeze pesto for up to six months.

-- 4 cups fresh basil leaves (coarsely chopped)
+4 cups packed fresh basil leaves, coarsely chopped

 1 cup raw sunflower seeds